 By creating a system-wide scorecard and then cascading those measures and goal into department scorcards, all employees can see right in front of them exactly how their work supports the success of the organization.
 They can see in black and white that their work is worthwhile.

 In every partnership, our coaches work with leaders to develop an organizational scorecard that identifies the most important measures of school, department, and district success.
 Each scorecard defines which progress monitoring tools will best predict success.
 Additionally, the scorecard defines what strategic actions will be taken to achieve goals.
 This is what makes them such a great tool for measuring progress, increasing focus and organizing for continuous improvement.

-Dr. Tony Evers, 26th Wisconsin Superintendent of Public Instruction, called on legislators, superintendents, parents, and students to “Synchronize our moral compasses.”
+Dr. Tony Evers, Wisconsin Governor and 26th Wisconsin Superintendent of Public Instruction, called on legislators, superintendents, parents and students to “synchronize our moral compasses.”
 In order for education to improve our students’ lives, we must be aligned and focused on serving every child, every day.

 Creating a rhythm of accountability and targeted achievement requires a planned process.
 In this clip, award winning leader JoAnn Sternke explains how using a scorecard to focus the team is the first step in prioritizing the right actions.